digitebs/carpark/README.md

 ```

 #### Updating carpark information (optional)
+By default this project comes with the original carpark information
 1. Download the **hdb_carpark_information** on the gov site, place it in the _data_ folder
 2. `docker run --env-file web.env carpark_web csv-import` will convert the geo format of the csv